Choose Language

 And as some expert once said, “Where there’s data, there’s risk.”

-So, if you build, manage or secure mobile applications, it is important to ask the question: Are we ethically testing apps for real-world attacks?
+So, if you build, manage or secure mobile applications, it is important to ask the question: Are we ethically conducting penetration testing for mobile apps against real-world attacks?
 If not, mobile application penetration testing is the wake-up call your business needs.

 Table of Contents